Jamazi4/bimcat/node-notes.md

 it will output linestring as a second output from extrude when input is linestring and will output mesh when input is mesh

+solved issue with extruding circle

+tomorrow work on this conditional output and then straight to transform

 ## General

 the problems to solve can be divided into two categories: